AdobeDocs/workfront.en/help/quicksilver/workfront-goals/goal-management/update-goals-in-goal-details-panel.md

      >
      >Deleted goals cannot be recovered.

-  1. `Reopen`, then click  `Reopen`.
+  1. **Reopen**,&nbsp;then click&nbsp;**Reopen**.
 This option is available only for closed goals that are from a current time period.

      For information about reopening goals, see [Close and reopen goals in Adobe Workfront Goals](../../workfront-goals/goal-management/close-and-reopen-goals.md).

-  1. (Conditional) If you clicked any of the options between steps a-i above except Delete or Reopen, click `Save`.
+  1. (Conditional) If you clicked any of the options between steps a-i above except Delete or Reopen, click **Save**.

-1. Click  `Align to another goal` in the upper-right of the Summary tab, then specify the name of a goal in the `Align to` `another goal` field that you want to align the current goal to.
+1. Click&nbsp;**Align to another goal** in the upper-right of the Summary tab, then specify the name of a goal in the **Align to** **another goal** field that you want to align the current goal to.
 The current goal becomes the child of the goal you align it to.
 For information about child and parent goals, see [Align goals by connecting them in Adobe Workfront Goals](../../workfront-goals/goal-alignment/align-goals-by-connecting-them.md).
-1. Click  `Add results`.
+1. Click&nbsp;**Add results**.
 Results drive the progress of your goal.
 For information about adding results, see [Add results to goals in Adobe Workfront Goals](../../workfront-goals/results-and-activities/add-results-to-goals.md).

-1. Click `Add activities`.
+1. Click **Add activities**.
 Activities drive the progress of your goal.
 For information about adding activities, see [Add activities to goals in Adobe Workfront Goals](../../workfront-goals/results-and-activities/add-activities-to-goals.md).

-1. Click the `Updates` tab.
+1. Click the **Updates** tab.
 Here, you can view goal comments and review the entire editing history of the goal, activities, and results, to understand who changed what and when.

    ![](assets/goal-details-updates-tab-350x280.png)